 - A. Districts where allowed.
-Building-integrated solar energy systems shall be permitted in all zoning districts within the Town subject to the submission of, application for, and review and issuance of an applicable building permit. - B. Building-integrated solar energy systems shall be subject to the applicable requirements set forth in Section 1201.4 and all requirements of Section 1201.6.
+Building-integrated solar energy systems shall be permitted in all zoning districts within the Town subject to the submission of, application for, and review and issuance of an applicable building permit. - B. Building-integrated solar energy systems shall be subject to the general requirements set forth in § 120.23-25.